coin723/dashboard-v2/README.md

 // Router is used to let user navigate through components. import { Router } from '@angular/router';

-// Import components to be viewed inside this component import { PartCctvComponent } from './part-cctv.component';
+// Import components those are to be viewed inside this component import { PartCctvComponent } from './part-cctv.component';
 import { PartWaterComponent } from './part-water.component';
 import { PartAirComponent } from './part-air.component';